CyberDefinitions.com

 Examples of OIC in Sentences

-Here are examples of OIC being used in conversations:
+Here are examples of OIC in conversations:

 • Sandra: I'd like to come, but I have to wash my hair.